johannacarolinep/watercolour-school/README.md

 ##### On tablet:
 On tablet screen sizes (width 768px - 991px) the navigation is moved to a separate row from the logo.

-The links appear in the same order, but are centered.
+The links appear in the same order but are centered.
 ![Navigation and logo on tablet](documentation/feature-navbar-logo-tablet.png)

 ##### On mobile: